adugnag/adugnag.github.io/README.md

-Thee style for this website is adopted fromm academicpages/academicpages.github.io
+The style for this website is adopted from academicpages/academicpages.github.io